Essential Otley Run Infocopy-link-to-section

 The Three Horseshoes Leeds Otley Run

 It has outdoor seating, a number of tables inside, and HD TVs for the sports (not that you will be watching!).
+Or a quick game of pool or darts in-between the Otley mayhem.

 The Three Horseshoes also has a pretty decent selection of food.
 Not a bad spot for some food to line the stomach before really getting into the Otley Run.